Net zero greenhouse gas emissions by 2050

 Read moreOur net zero roadmap

 Our roadmap addresses each of the six main sources of our greenhouse gas emissions plus nature-based sequestration for the final emissions that are likely to remain unavoidable.
-Increased recycling will also play a role in reducing the carbon intensity of our metal.
+Increased recycling is also playing a role in reducing the carbon intensity of our metal.

 Aluminium’s role in achieving net zero